 Qualified professionals build modular homes in the controlled environment of a factory.
 The state-of-the-art facilities used to build modular homes use the latest tools and equipment and employ highly skilled craftsmen.
-During their construction, builders subject small modular homes to strict quality control tests.
+Furthermore, during their construction builders subject small modular homes to strict quality control tests.
 This ensures that each component of the house functions efficiently.

 Factories construct modular homes using top-quality materials.
 This ensures the homes have a longer life than site built homes.
 Moreover, builders of modular homes highly segment their construction.
-Each section such as roofing, flooring, insulation, etc., is built by professionals in their field.
+Professionals in their field build each section such as roofing, flooring, and insulation.
 FEMA reports cite that modular homes are among the finest available, since poor workmanship, design and materials cause most of the damage to other types of homes.

 FEMA reports identify that poor quality inspections are the cause of poor quality construction.
 Various state and local building authorities inspect modular homes rigorously.
 However, unlike site-built homes, all prefab houses — even small modular homes — undergo inspections at each step of their building process.
 This ensures that all components of the home function effectively, with the very least chance failure.

 A FEMA report states that “Relatively minimal structural damage was noted in modular housing developments.”
 This is largely due to the unique design features of prefab homes.
-Modular Home design ensures a naturally rigid support system for the home that can withstand winds up to 155 MPH and storms up to category 4.
+Indeed, modular home design ensures a naturally rigid support system for the home that can withstand winds up to 155 MPH and storms up to category 4.